 Students in grades 9-12 may choose to take exemptions from their final tests if they have met the school's criteria.
-The criteria include: 1) no Class A violations for the entire year; 2) a B or better average in the class the second semester; 3) no suspensions; 4) no conduct grades below a 2 for the entire year; 5) no more than 5 days absent the second semester (excludes school sponsored absences).
+The criteria include: 1) no Class A violations for the entire year; 2) a B or better average in the class the second semester; 3) no suspensions; 4) no conduct grades below a 2 for the second semester; 5) no more than 5 days absent the second semester (excludes school sponsored absences), and 6) no more than 10 tardies for the entire school year.